DaveBitter/graduation_internship/end_report.md

 #### How do project leaders at ViriCiti ensure that the project is going well and is on track?

 ViriCiti project leaders keep track on progress during the daily standup.
 This provides them with general knowledge on how the project is going.
-During this standups project leaders often call a meeting if it's needed.
+During this standups project leaders often call a meeting if it is needed.
 This will happen if a developer is stuck at a point in the project for example.
 During this private meetings they discuss on what steps to take to resolve any issues.
 Because of the open office culture they also drop by now and again to see what you are doing and if there are any issues.
 If you have issues and you are in need of help ViriCiti expects you to be pro-active about it and reach out to you project leader or schedule a meeting about the issue.

 ## Analysis performance reviews

 ### Mid project perfomance review

 The mid project performance reviews went well.
 It validate my approach and gave me the confidence to keep up the good work I had done so far.
-There weren't any negative points.
+There were not any negative points.

 I got my first performance review from my internship supervisor Simon Rijk.
 In short, he was incredibly pleased with my performance so far.
 He was expecially pleased about my ownership of the project, initiative and enthousiasm and the iterative design process.
 He reviewed my competences as following: